enkodellc/blazorboilerplate/README.md

 ## Contributing

 Please star, watch and fork!
 We'd greatly appreciate any contribution you make.
-I am very open to updates and features, though most feature requests will be depending on how much community support for it is.
+I am very open to updates and features, though most feature requests will be depending on how much community support exists.

 ## Disclaimer / About the Author